Revolt of the Altishahr Khojas: Course of events

 Presentation to the Emperor of Muslim prisoners (guarded by two Qing attendants) taken during the "Subjugation of the Muslim Tribes" in 1759 (detail).
 Painting by Jean Denis Attiret.

-Hojijan sought independence from the Qing regime and told the local clan leaders: "I have just escaped from the slavery of the Dzungars; now it seems I must surrender to the Qing and pay tribute.
-It would be better for us to work the land and defend the cities, which will be sufficient for resistance."
-Buranidun was unwilling to take on the Qing Army: "We were once Humiliated by Dzungaria; Without the aid of the Qing military, how could we have returned to our homeland?
+Khwāja-i Jahān sought independence from the Qing regime and told the local clan leaders: "We have just been freed from the slavery of the Dzungars, and now if we surrender to the Qing, we will have to pay tribute.
+It will be better to rule this region ourselves; working the land and defending the cities will be sufficient for resistance."
+Burhān ud-Dīn was unwilling to take on the Qing Army: "We were once humiliated by Dzungaria; if it weren't for the aid of the Qing military, how could we have returned to our homeland?
 We must not turn our backs on kindness and fight with Qing."

-An envoy sent by Hoijijan then killed Chagatai Khan descendant and former Yarkand chief, Yike Khoja (伊克和卓) and Hojijan took the title Batur Khan (巴圖爾汗) after the founder of the Dzungar Khanate Erdeni Batur.
-Buranidun advised against the move: "My younger brother is the third generation of our family to be imprisoned by the Dzungars.
-Through the kindness of the Qing emperor, he was freed and has received further profound grace to be appointed the chief in the Muslim region.
-You will have to face the Qing alone and I will not obey you."
-Hojijan persisted with his view and differences arose between the two.
+An envoy sent by Khwāja-i Jahān then killed Chagatai Khan descendant and former Yarkand chief, Ikh Khoja (伊克和卓) and Khwāja-i Jahān took the title Batur Khan (Баатар хаан) after the founder of the Dzungar Khanate Erdeni Batur.
+Burhān ud-Dīn advised against the move: "We were the third generation of our family to be imprisoned by the Dzungars.
+Through the kindness of the Qing emperor, we were freed and have received further profound grace to be appointed the chiefs in the Muslim region.
+If you betray the Qing dynasty, you will have to face the Qing alone and I will not obey you."
+However, Khwāja-i Jahān persisted with his view.
+In 1757 he killed the Qing vice general Amindao, declaring rebellion.